knapsack7/CPP/lld/google_doc/good_design/README.md

    - **Client-Service**: DocumentRenderer and DocumentStorage act as clients to the Document singleton service
    - Note: This is not an aggregation relationship as there's no ownership or containment

+7. **Ownership and Memory Management**
+   - **Strong Aggregation (Composition)**: Document exclusively owns its DocumentElements
+   - **Smart Pointers**:
+     - `unique_ptr` used for DocumentElements to express exclusive ownership
+     - Elements are automatically destroyed when Document is destroyed
+     - No shared ownership of elements allowed
+     - Prevents memory leaks and dangling pointers
+   - **Lifecycle Management**:
+     - DocumentElements cannot exist without Document
+     - Elements are created and destroyed with Document
+     - Clear ownership semantics with `unique_ptr`

 ## Building the Project

 ### Prerequisites